jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2j.md

-+++
+---
+title: "The Mississippi Scheme"
+heading: "Chapter 2j of Book 2"
+date: 2020-01-24
+image: "/covers/wn.jpg"
-title=  "The Mississippi Scheme" date=  2020-01-19 heading=  "Chapter 2j" image=  "/covers/wn.jpg" description=  "John Law thought that Scotland's industry languished for the lack of money to employ it.
-He proposed to remedy this lack by establishing a bank which would issue paper based on the whole value of all the lands in the country" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2i" linkbtext=  "Chapter 2i" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2k" linkftext=  "Chapter 2k" icon=  "/icons/smith.png"
+description: "John Law thought that Scotland's industry languished for the lack of money to employ it.
+He proposed to remedy this lack by establishing a bank which would issue paper based on the whole value of all the lands in the country"
-+++
+icon: "/icons/smith.png"
+---

 <!-- ### Quantitative Easing=   -->